Anxiety

-At the Centre for Clinical Psychology we have helped many people with anxiety.
-We can also support you to learn strategies to both manage and overcome anxiety.
-We can help you find greater ease and calm.
+At the Centre for Clinical Psychology in Melbourne, our psychologists have helped many people with anxiety.
+We can also support you to learn strategies to both manage and overcome rumination, worry and anxiety.

 Anxiety involves the body and the mind.